 The Bible defines marriage in Genesis 2:24 as a union between one man and one woman.
 Jesus Christ upholds this definition of marriage in Matthew 19:5, as does the Apostle Paul in Ephesians 5:31.
 Any and all sexual activity which takes place outside of this context is treated as sinful, what Jesus calls ‘sexual immorality’ in Mark 7:21.

 It is tempting to see a loving, committed same-sex partnership as a godly relationship.
 However, the Bible is clear that a marriage is only the union of one man and one woman.
 The Bible lists no exceptions to this model regardless of the depth of the love, the quality of the relationship or the level of commitment.

 One of the most frequently asked questions when I speak at churches and conferences on the subject of same-sex temptations is this: “Is it sinful for someone simply to be attracted to a person of the same-sex?”
-Trying to give an answer that is both true to scripture and practically helpful in just a few sentences is always something of a challenge, so this article is written in part to provide a more comprehensive and thought-through response.
+This article is written in part to provide a comprehensive and thought-through response.

 This book would be suitable for just about anyone and is ideal for a first book to read on this subject, although Sam Allberry does have some great insights for any reader.
 It's a great book to buy and give away or lend, since it only takes an hour or so to read.